Remote exams and assessments

 If you think you may not be able to complete your exams remotely from home due to internet connectivity issues, the lack of required IT equipment or other extenuating circumstances, please contact the Exams Team here.

-To protect our staff, students and the community from the spread of COVID-19, there will be no in-person, invigilated exams held in Spring and Trimester 3 2020*.
+To protect our staff, students and the community from the spread of COVID-19, there will be no in-person, invigilated exams held in the Summer exam period.

 Arrangements are specific to each subject and will be communicated to you by your Subject Coordinators.